 - Full Blood Count

-Regardless of whether anaemia is present, low iron and/or ferritin levels may manifest with many symptoms including dizziness, headache, shortness of breath, fatigue, brittle nails, heart palpitations and restless legs.
+True low iron may manifest with many symptoms including dizziness, headache, shortness of breath, fatigue, brittle nails, heart palpitations and restless legs.

 Who’s most at risk of low iron?